Back

 Andrew Huberman has a detailed approach to optimizing sleep, and one of the key parts of his strategy involves using a targeted supplement stack.
 Huberman has worked with Momentous to develop a combination of sleep aids that help support healthy rest and recovery.
 These supplements are natural, science-backed, and designed to enhance sleep quality.

-Here’s a breakdown of the supplements in the Momentous Sleep Supplement Stack:
+Here’s a breakdown of the supplements in his Sleep Supplement Stack:

 • Apigenin: A natural compound found in chamomile, Apigenin helps calm the nervous system and supports the transition into sleep.
 It’s best taken 30–60 minutes before bed.